An erect or spreading tree with a wide range of cultivated forms; a shrub from 1 to 10 m tall, with pendulous branchlets.

-Acacia cognata is an erect or spreading tree or shrub to 10 m tall, it is found in dry sclerophyll forest and woodland, in sandstone and granite-derived soils, generally south from Nowra in NSW, with most of its extent concentrated on the south coast subdivision, extending into the southern tablelands.
+It is found in dry sclerophyll forest and woodland in sandstone and granite-derived soils, generally south from Nowra in NSW, with most of its extent concentrated on the south coast subdivision, extending into the southern tablelands.
 However, there are also records at Pokolbin in the Hunter Valley.
-Extends into Victoria.
+It extends into Victoria, growing mainly in the eastern corner as far west as Orbost.

-Phyllodes (modified leaves) are linear and very narrow, slightly curved, to 10 cm long and only 0.4 cm wide, dotted with resin glands, often sticky, with a mucro at the apex.
-Overall, the foliage has a weeping, delicate appearance
+This species is of Group 1: phyllodes (modified leaves) are linear and very narrow, slightly curved, to 10 cm long and only 0.4 cm wide, dotted with resin glands, often sticky, with a mucro at the apex.
+Overall, the foliage has a weeping, delicate appearance.

 Pods straight, and flat, raised over seeds, to 10 cm long and 0.4 cm wide.